jtakayama/makahiki/install/doc/redhat_readme.txt

 This is a README file for the Makahiki installation scripts.

-The redhat_installer.py script calls a set of Python scripts which partially automate the process of installing Makahiki on Red Hat Enterprise Linux 6 x64.
+The redhat_installer.py script calls a set of Python scripts which partially automate the process of installing Makahiki on Red Hat Enterprise Linux 6 and CentOS 6, x86 or x64.

 In these instructions, a % represents your terminal prompt.

 The scripts rely on the yum package manager.
-The scripts have been tested on CentOS 6 x64.
+The scripts have been tested on CentOS 6 x86 and x64.
 Other Red Hat-based operating systems are not supported.

 If you would prefer to install Makahiki manually, see https://makahiki.readthedocs.org/en/latest/installation-makahiki-unix.html.